MichelRottleuthner/rpi-mrf-radio-shield/README.md

 **Note:**  Currently RIOT (more specifically it's radio driver(s)) doesn't handle power enable pins for the radios.
 Using RIOT's auto-init feature together with "radio disabled by default" configuration will not work out of the box unless you add the needed power-on functionality to the beginning of the drivers init-function.
 As an alternative you can also just disable auto_init.
 This implies that you need to take care of enabling/disabling (and by that also initializing) the radio *manually*, wehen the R4/R5 pull resistors are configured to disable the supply by default.

+**Note:**  On some boards the CS pin is shared with an LED and the [board_init](https://github.com/RIOT-OS/RIOT/blob/master/boards/common/nucleo/board.c) may overwrite the pin configuration.
+In this case you need to disable the initialization of the LED.

 #### nucleo-l476rg (and maybe others)
 ##### mrf24j40
 ```